-RNSG 1327 - Transition from Vocational to Professional Nursing.

-This course provides a study of health promotion, expanded assessment, analysis of data, nursing process, pharmacology, multidisciplinary teamwork, communication and applicable competencies in knowledge, judgment, skills and professional values within a legal/ethical framework throughout the life span.
+RNSG 1327 - Transition from Vocational to Professional Nursing and professional values within a legal/ethical framework throughout the life span.
 Prerequisites: BIOL 2401, 2402 and 2420; ENGL 1301; 3 credit-hour computer elective OR MATH 1314; RNSG 1215 and 1311.
 Co-requisite: RNSG 2361.
 This course is part of the Upward Mobility Nursing Program.
 Students must be accepted into the program to enroll in this course.
 This course must be successfully completed simultaneously with the clinical component (RNSG 2361) to receive credit for this course and progress in the Upward Mobility Nursing Program.
 TEC.